laravel-streams/streams.dev/streams/data/pages/docs.md

 ---
 title: Documentation
-intro: Everything you need to know about the Streams Platform.
+intro: Everything you need to know about the Streams platform.
 enabled: true
 sort: 14
 references: